 At times, some Lophophoras will develop a corky material on the plant body if exposed to pesticides or insecticidal soap.
 This corky condition will usually heal in a manner very similar to human skin if the plants are exposed to full sunlight.

-Lophophoras are free flowering in cultivation and although they can withstand low temperatures during winter they do not require a cold shocking in order to initiate flowering.
+Lophophoras are free flowering in cultivation, and although they can withstand low temperatures during winter, they do not require a cold shocking to initiate flowering.

 Learn more at How to Grow and Care for Lophophora.

 Lophophora fricii is endemic to Mexico (around the lagoon near Viesca in the state of Coahuila).

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.